Peru Trekking Tour

 Day 1 Expert-guided explorations of monumental Inca architecture Savor stunning vistas of the Cusco Valley as you trek to the Inca sites of Q'enko, Temple of the Moon and fortress-temple Sacsayhuamán with a local expert Overnight at Cusco's renowned five-star Hotel Monasterio.

-Days 4-6 Hike lodge to lodge, with porters and mules transporting your luggage, and sleep in style Condors soar overhead as you travel up the Río Blanco Valley, circling Humantay Peak Descend through a lush subtropical landscape above the Salkantay River before passing the Santa Teresa River Valley's patchwork of orchards and coffee plantations Feeling adventurous?
+Days 4-6 Hike from lodge to lodge, with porters and mules transporting your luggage, and sleep in style Condors soar overhead as you travel up the Río Blanco Valley, circling Humantay Peak Descend through a lush subtropical landscape above the Salkantay River before passing the Santa Teresa River Valley's patchwork of orchards and coffee plantations Feeling adventurous?
 Try cuy (guinea pig), cooked in a large pit of hot rocks, at a traditional Andean Pachamanca feast.

 Salkantay Lodge & Adventure Resort